 The Utility Regulator reserves the right to deduct any unapproved overspend on indirect costs from any incentive payments earned.
+The indirect costs claimed will be checked as part of the scheme audit process.

 3.0 SETTING THE OVERALL ENERGY SAVING TARGETS